metal-messiah/mtn-rest-service/readme.md

 		* JRE must be a Java 1.8 or higher JDK
 	16. Run the new Spring Boot configuration to start the application

 Flyway should run all necessary database migration scripts on application startup.
 If you encounter an error during the Flyway migration, chances are your connection string information is incorrect.

+NOTE: spring.datasource.username needs to be a Superuser to enable the PostGis Extension.

 ### Running Without the Admin UI
 Typically, if you are only working on back-end files, or you only need access to the API, and not the Admin UI, you can skip the Gulp process, and simply do: